Why you can trust The Zebra

 |Gender||Average Annual Rate|

-A pro of marriage — aside from the wedding gifts — is the price cut you tend to receive on your car insurance policy.
+One benefit of marriage — aside from the wedding gifts — is the price cut a driver receives on car insurance.
 In New York, married drivers save $45 per year on auto insurance.
-This is less than the national average of $76.
+This is less than the national average savings of $76 for married drivers.

 |Marital Status||Average Annual Premium|